USRSE/usrse.github.io/_posts/2021-12-14-dec-community-call-summary.md

 For a topic, we chose "Conducting Constructive Code Reviews", as [suggested on GitHub](https://github.com/USRSE/monthly-community-calls/issues/9#issuecomment-921989398).
-Judging from the number of new faces that registered for the call, the US-RSE commmunity is very interested in this topic.
+Judging from the number of new faces that registered for the call, the US-RSE community is very interested in this topic.

 We'd like to share a couple of highlights from the call.
 If these highlights whet your interest, then the